 My husband’s military career has taken us all over the United States, and on three overseas tours.
-Not only have we been moving almost constantly, but we have added six more children to our family.
+Not only have we been moving almost constantly, but we have added six more children (for a total of seven) to our family.
 We wanted them all.
 As I say tersely if anyone is rude enough to ask, “None of my children are accidents”.
 Right before I go full Irish/Italian on them.
 Just kidding(or not).
 Large families are not for everyone.
 My husband and I have built our family intentionally, mindfully and by choice.
 We have been immensely blessed to have adequate health care and the resources to support our large family, as well as equality in our marriage.

 In 2009, after having my fifth baby, I realized that operating an in-home cake business was probably not a good idea anymore.
 I began teaching cooking lessons and writing recipes.
 My growing family was always in need of good food, so I had ample opportunity to cook and write recipes – and make cakes for our own private family birthday parties.
 Also, in my mid-thirties, I was ready to go to sleep at a normal time and stop working into the night.
 It was time to shift my focus.

 As we moved every 1-4 years, each new duty station and travel destination became my classroom.
 To date I’ve studied food and cooking all over the United States, including Boston, New Orleans and Pennsylvania Dutch Country, as well as internationally in Italy, Spain, France, Greece, England, Morocco, Switzerland, Japan, and now Germany, where we have lived since 2019.

 It’s that fish market work ethic.
 That, and a perpetual sense of gratitude for the opportunity to travel, as well as the means (from my husband’s financial support) to work the way I want, when I want.
 Having the latitude to work the way I have has definitely been a privilege.